-Girl Scout cookie season is all year round with these easy & healthy thin mint cookies you can make right at home!
+Enjoy Girl Scout cookie season all year round with these easy vegan thin mints you can make right at home!
 Each cookie is all things chocolaty, minty, rich, and decadent.
 Think a thin crispy chocolate cookie dipped in luscious mint-infused dark chocolate.
-Made with wholesome ingredients, these cookies are vegan, gluten-free, paleo-friendly, and dairy-free!
+Made with wholesome ingredients, these cookies are vegan, gluten free, and dairy free!

 This recipe is simple and easy to follow with a few tips and tricks to ensure your thin mints come out just like the ones in the green box!